PlatONnetwork/docs/docs/index.md

 title: Overview
 sidebar_label: Overview
 ---
-*Let's stick to the path towards up and do all we can to practice justice in a prudent manner.*
+*Let's stick to the path towards up and do all we can to practice justice in a prudent manner.* —— Plato

 Welcome to the PlatON documentation library.
 This document is designed to help different users understand PlatON from different perspectives and use PlatON.